Anxiety Hierarchy Treatment: Coping With Fear Through Exposure Therapy

 The first step to exposure therapy is often developing an exposure fear hierarchy, also known as an anxiety hierarchy or exposure hierarchy.
 An exposure hierarchy can be thought of as a core feature and fundamental tool a client and their clinician use to structure exposure therapy.

 On the surface, an anxiety hierarchy usually isn’t difficult to develop.
-It can simply be a list of ways you could be exposed to your fear and how intense the distress is for each situation.
+It can simply be a list of ways you could be exposed to your fear, along with the intensity of the distress for each situation.
 In clinical settings, anxiety hierarchies are often discussed in clinical terms.
 They can be used as treatment plans and often provide a valuable structure that can keep therapy on track.

 However, anxiety hierarchies may serve another useful function inside and outside clinical settings.
 Anxiety hierarchies may allow you to analyze your fear critically, and the insight gained from developing your hierarchy may be useful.
 Here are a few examples of what you might learn from your anxiety hierarchy: